Women's studies: Materialism

-Materialist theory derives from 1960's and 1970's social work in feminism.
+Materialist theory derives from 1960s and 1970s social work in feminism.
 Materialism possesses significant ties to the Marxist theories of history, agency, and ideology; though, may be distinguished through the incorporation of language and culture to its philosophy.
 Materialism poses questions to both social analytics and social relations, in which may be found in the material conditions of any given society.
 In addition from examining from a gender standpoint, material conditions are studied in relation to realistic aspects of women's lives.
 A key aspect in which materialist feminists have revealed these relations is from the feminist perspective, claiming that social conditions of gender are historically situated, as well as subjected to intervention and change.
-Materialist feminism specifically focuses on social arrangements that accentuate the role of women—notably the aspects of family, domesticity, and motherhood.
+Materialist feminism specifically focuses on social arrangements that accentuate the role of women notably the aspects of family, domesticity, and motherhood.
 Materialism analyzes gendering discourses in which promote women's marginalization; Thus, one of the most influential aspects of materialist feminism is its attentiveness with questions of ideology and how they relate to history and agency.